ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 * vCenter Server Appliance (vCSA) with embedded Platform Services Controller (PSC)
 * NSX Manager (NSX-V only)
 * Three NSX Controllers
-* NSX Edge Services Gateways (ESGs): two for NSX-V and three for NSX-T
+* NSX Edge Services Gateways (ESGs): two for NSX-V and four for NSX-T (two in the management cluster and two in the workload cluster)
 * IBM CloudDriver virtual server instance (VSI).
 The CloudDriver VSI is deployed on demand as needed for certain operations such as adding hosts to the environment.

 The base offering is deployed with a vCenter Server appliance that is sized to support an environment with up to 400 hosts and up to 4,000 VMs.
 The same vSphere API-compatible tools and scripts can be used to manage the IBM-hosted VMware environment.

 In total, the base offering has the following requirements, which are reserved for the virtualization management layer.
-* 38 vCPU
+* For NSX-V, 38 vCPU and 67 GB vRAM
-* For NSX-V, 67 GB vRAM.
-For NSX-T, 128 GB vRAM.
+* For NSX-T, 42 vCPU and 128 GB vRAM

 The remaining host capacity for your VMs depends on several factors, such as oversubscription rate, virtual machine (VM) sizing, and workload performance requirements.